Leopard-Studios/Adafruit_SHT4X_ESP_IDF/README.md

 <a href="https://www.adafruit.com/product/4636"><img src="assets/board.jpg?raw=true" width="500px"></a>

-This is a library for the SHT4X Digital Humidity + Temp sensor.
+This is a ESP-IDF library for the SHT4X Digital Humidity + Temp sensor.

+Forked from the offical Adafruit Library and modified to be compaitble with the ESP-IDf framework natively; it doesn't require `Arduino core`, nor the `Adafruit BusIO` library.

+For use with ESP32 devices.

 It is designed specifically to work with the SHT4X Digital in the Adafruit shop: